google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 Our application has loaded for the first time and displays an ‘App is ready for offline use’ toast.
 If an update to the shell becomes available later, we can inform the user to refresh for the new version.

-# What are Service Workers, again?
+# What are Service Workers, Again?

 A service worker is a script that runs in the background, separate from your web page.
 It responds to events, including network requests made from pages it serves.
 A service worker has an intentionally short lifetime.
 It wakes up when it gets an event and runs only as long as it needs to process it.